Demo Issuer

 Introduction to Polygon ID

-Issuers are core parts of Polygon ID.
-Their role is to attest to identity-related information by issuing Claims.
+Issuersarrow-up-right are core parts of Polygon ID.arrow-up-right Their role is to attest to identity-related information by issuing Claims.

-You can think of a Claim as a statement made by one identity about another.
+You can think of a Claimarrow-up-right as a statement made by one identity about another.
 A claim is a flexible and modular data primitive representing any identity-related information.

-Users hold claims in their Wallets and portably use them to authenticate privately across platforms.
+Users hold claims in their Walletsarrow-up-right and portably use them to authenticate privately across platforms.

 Claims live off-chain as they are stored locally inside users' Wallets